dotnet-build - Man Page

 Debug

-Prints out a short help for the command.
+Prints out a description of how to use the command.

 --interactive